Coffee-Toffee/Use-and-Abuse-scraper/README.md

 Introduction
 ------------

-This Github repo consists of some legacy, but hopefully helpful code, as well as the most recent versision.
 The scraper was designed to get the contents of Curlie, a very large directory of websites, and to then provide a readable output of the external sites, and the catagories under which they fall.

-The [Introduction](#introduction) section &ndash; which you are presently reading &ndash; should provide background for your software project, a brief explanation of what the project is about, and optionally, pointers to resources that can help orient readers.

 Installation
 ------------